Hixie/isd/servers/src/systems-server/techtree/README.md

 omitted in `root` and `package` research blocks.
 If specified, it must only be specified once.

-The syntax is `weight`, followed by an integer in the range 1 to 9223372036854775807, and a semicolon `;`.
+The syntax is `weight`, followed by an integer in the range 2 to 9223372036854775807, and a semicolon `;`.
 Weights are relative.
 (There is no colon in this field's syntax.)

 If omitted, the weight defaults to 1.
+(1 cannot be specified, because it would be redundant, as it is the default.)

 Examples: